How do you get a Band 6 in Year 12 HSC Advanced English?

 Take a look at the Texts and Human Experiences rubric statement (we’ve highlighted some key parts to help you out!)

-From this rubric, we can draw that the Common Module is focused on how texts can represent individual and collective experiences and how language is used to shape these representations.
+From this rubric, we can draw that the Common Module is focussed on how texts can represent individual and collective experiences and how language is used to shape these representations.

 Through this module, you’ll be developing your skills using literary techniques, language concepts and different forms of media when writing responses.